 Your CMRAO Licence is set to expire on June 30, 2023.
 The CMRAO will begin accepting applications and payments for licence renewals on June 1, 2023.
 All applications and payments must be submitted online by 11:59 p.m. on June 30, 2023.

-The Association of Condominium Managers of Ontario (ACMO), the Canadian Condominium Institute’s (CCI) Toronto Chapter, and the Community Associations Institute (CAI) Canadian Chapter stand together to offer condolences and deepest sympathies to everyone impacted by the events at the Bellaria Residences in Vaughan, Ontario on December 18, 2022.
+The Association of Condominium Managers of Ontario (ACMO), the Canadian Condominium Institute’s (CCI) Toronto Chapter, and the Community Associations Institute (CAI) Canadian Chapter continue to work together to ensure that the condominium industry is better equipped to manage concerns relating to violence and/or mental health in communities.